ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 `solve_incremental_elastic` for solving a static incremental step with a conjugate–gradient solver.
 Scalar wave modes use the same Ricker time function at the centre by default.
+All dynamic solvers support a simple absorbing boundary implemented as an exponential damping layer controlled by `--absorb_width` and `--absorb_strength`.

 ## Output Files